Skip to main content

 Introducing Key Neuroprotective Peptides

-While a vast number of peptides exist, a few have become the focus of intensive research for their pronounced effects on and neuroprotection.
+While a vast number of peptides exist, a few have become the focus of intensive research for their pronounced effects on brain health and neuroprotection.
 These compounds often work by influencing the production of the brain’s own growth factors, which are critical for neuronal survival, growth, and the formation of new connections.

 • Cerebrolysin ∞ This is a peptide mixture derived from purified brain proteins.
 It mimics the effects of natural neurotrophic factors, which are proteins that support the growth, survival, and differentiation of neurons.
 Cerebrolysin has demonstrated an ability to protect neurons from ischemic damage and oxidative stress, making it a subject of study for conditions like stroke and dementia.